-On this day in 1962 the Late Late Show went on air for the first time broadcast at 11.20 pm.
+On 5 July 1962 the Late Late Show went on air for the first time broadcast at 11.20 pm.
 At the time, it was unusual to have a live talk and entertainment show on so late in the day's viewing.

 The following week the RTV Guide, as the RTÉ Guide was then known, included an article on the first broadcast.
-The programme marked a small piece of television history as it was the first time that the RTÉ television programme schedule stayed on air after midnight.
+A small piece of broadcasting history was made when for the first time that the RTÉ television programme schedule stayed on air after midnight.

 On that first show, the guests were Count Cyril McCormack, Ken Gray, George Desmond Hodnett and Harry Thuillier.
 McGrath would go on to pioneer many other successful variety shows on Irish television.